caffkane/blog-posts/clean_code_ruby.md

 u = User.where(...)

 # This can get confusing if you're using multiple
-# single letter variables particularly in
+# single letter variables, particularly in
 # a loop or block.
 ```